manabu/biopython-tutorial-ja/chapter3.rst

     --+---------+---------+---------+---------+--

 ..
-You may find these following properties useful  for example if you are tryingto do your own gene finding:
+You may find these following properties useful  for example if you are trying to do your own gene finding:

-You may find these following properties useful  for example if you are tryingto do your own gene finding:
+You may find these following properties useful  for example if you are trying to do your own gene finding:

 .. code-block:: python